MicrosoftDocs/win32/desktop-src/com/com-error-codes-9.md

-THe user declinded to enable the firewall exceptions.
+The user declinded to enable the firewall exceptions.

 </dt> </dl> </dd> <dt>